Elbow Problems, Noninjury

 - Bursitis.
 Swelling behind the elbow may be olecranon bursitis.
 This affects the olecranon bursa at the back of the elbow.

-- Soreness or pain felt on the outside (lateral) part of the elbow may be tennis elbow (lateral epicondylitis).
+- Soreness or pain felt on the outside (lateral) part of the elbow may be tennis elbow (lateral epicondylitis or epicondylopathy).
 This is the most common type of tendinopathy that affects the elbow.
 It's most often caused by overuse of the forearm muscles.
 This overuse may occur during sports, such as tennis, swimming, golf, and sports involving throwing.
 Or it may occur when you do certain jobs, such as carpentry or plumbing, or do daily activities, such as lifting objects or gardening.

 - Ulnar nerve compression.
 This is the pinching of the ulnar nerve in the elbow joint.
 It most often occurs with repeated motions.